When is a Job Termination Considered Wrongful in Florida?

 In Florida, most employment is considered "at will".
-This type of employment follows the principle that either the employer or the employee may terminate the relationship at any time, for any reason.
-Basically, the only limitation or exception in an "at will" employment is that the termination must not conflict with the law.
+This form of employment follows the principle that either the employer or the employee may terminate the relationship at any point, for any reason.
+Essentially, the only limitation or exception in an "at will" employment is that the termination must not conflict with the law.

 Employment that does not fall into the category of "at will" is not subject to the same restrictions.
-Therefore, it is important that you identify what type of employment arrangement you are involved in.
-If an employment contract specifying a time for employment is involved for your work arrangements, then employment is not "at will", and termination can only be done following the terms of the contract.
+Thus, it is critical that you identify what type of employment arrangement you are involved in.
+If an employment contract specifying a time for employment is involved for your work agreement, then employment is not "at will", and termination can only be done following the terms of the contract.

 What are the Illegal Grounds for Terminating At Will Employment in Florida?

 Furthermore, according to the Family and Medical leave, employers are prohibited from firing employees who take leave for family or medical purposes.
-Lastly, employers cannot fire employees who are simply exercising a legal right, performing an obligation under law, or refusing to do an illegal act.
+Finally, employers cannot terminate employees who are simply exercising a legal right, performing an obligation under law, or refusing to do an illegal act.

 Do I Need a Florida Attorney for My Wrongful Termination Case?